mingxingren/ScreenCapture/README.md

 # ScreenCapture
-60FPS  D3D11 and Nvida encode to h264
+60FPS  D3D11 and Nvidia encode to h264